estebansolo/Notes/deployments/README.md

 ### Microsoft Azure

-Con control de infraestructura, Perfecto para aplicaciones en C# y .Net
+With infrastructure control, Perfect for applications in C# and .Net

-Ver mas: [Microsoft Azure]
+See more: [Microsoft Azure]

 <div align="right">
   <small><a href="#contents">:arrow_up: Up</a></small>